Kurt Masur: Conducting career

 In 2000, Masur became principal conductor of the London Philharmonic Orchestra (LPO) and held this position until 2007.
 In April 2002, Masur became music director of the Orchestre National de France (ONF) and served in this post until 2008, when he took the title of honorary music director of the ONF.
 On his 80th birthday, 18 July 2007, Masur conducted musicians from both orchestras at a Proms concert in London.
 Masur held the lifetime title of Honorary Guest Conductor of the Israel Philharmonic Orchestra.
 In 2012, following a series of cancellations of concert engagements, Masur disclosed on his website that he had Parkinson's disease.

+Students

+His students include Kahchun Wong, Matthias Manasi, Cornelius Meister, Ivo Hentschel and Adrian Prabava.

 Political views

 Although Masur spent most of his professional career in East Germany, he never joined the SED.
 In 1982, he received the National Prize of East Germany.
 His attitude to the regime began to change in 1989, after the arrest of a street musician in Leipzig.
 On 9 October 1989, he intervened in anti-government demonstrations in Leipzig in communist East Germany, negotiating an end to a confrontation that could have resulted in security forces attacking the protesters, one month before the fall of the Berlin wall.